 “But you, beloved, keep building up yourselves on your most holy faith, praying in the Holy Spirit” (Jude 1:20).

-What The Bible Says About Being Good Stewards Of Money
+What The Bible Says About Good Stewardship Of Money

-As the verses above show us, the most important things are his people and his word.
-A good steward values people over personal financial gain.
+As the verses above show us, the most important things to God are His people and His word.
+What God says about stewardship, is that a good steward values people over personal financial gain.
 When we invest in others and share God’s word, we grow his kingdom.
 Your money is just another resource that can be used to help further the greater calling in loving others and sharing the gospel.

 Additional Resources for Being a Good Steward in the Bible